Swiss National Bank: interventions necessary for price stability - SWI swissinfo.ch

 Swiss National Bank: interventions necessary for price stability

-Without the foreign exchange market interventions of the Swiss National Bank (SNB), there would have been no price stability in the last 15 years, said Swiss National Bank (SNB) Vice-Chairman Martin Schlegel at a lecture in Geneva on Tuesday.
+Without the foreign exchange market interventions of the Swiss National Bank (SNB), there would have been no price stability in the last 15 years, said SNB Vice-Chairman Martin Schlegel at a lecture in Geneva on Tuesday.

 Since the SNB began using the instrument during the financial crisis in 2009, inflation has averaged 0.3% annually, Schlegel said in his speech.
 “According to estimates, it would have been well below zero without the purchases.”
 This means that the SNB would have missed its target of keeping inflation in the 0% to 2% range.